Article written by Elisa

 Marseille is the capital of Provence and the second largest after Paris.
 It’s a Mediterranean city with a busy harbor and the ideal place to experience authentic France.
 Well connected to Paris with fast trains, a weekend in Marseille is super easy to organize from the French capital.

-Marseille’s historic district of Le Panier is a must-see in Provence with its narrow streets, café terraces, and street-art-colored facades.
+Marseille’s historic district of Le Panier is a must-see in Provence, with its narrow streets, café terraces, and facades adorned with street art.
 You should also make sure to see the Basilique Notre-Dame de la Garde, with its views of the bay from the terrace, and the Musée des Civilisations de l’Europe et de la Méditerranée (MuCEM) to learn more about the history of Mediterranean peoples.

 TIP: The Marseille City Pass saves you time and money with free entry to Marseille’s top attractions and unlimited travel on public transport.

-The Luberon region is another of Provence’s best places to visit.
+The Luberon region is another of the most beautiful places in Provence.
 Located 70 km north of Marseille, it includes parts of the Vaucluse and the Alpes-de-Haute-Provence departments.
 This is an area of extreme landscapes, as well as small hill towns that guard sleepy valleys and vineyards.

 The hilltop villages in Luberon are popular tourist attractions, and most of them are listed as Most Beautiful Villages in France.
-From Bonnieux to Gordes and Roussillon, each of them has its own distinct character and features, and they are easy to visit on a day trip from Avignon (though we recommend exploring the area by car on a Luberon road trip).
+From Bonnieux to Gordes and Roussillon, each of them has its own distinct character and features, and they are easy to visit on a day trip from Avignon.

 Aix-en-Provence

-Aix-en-Provence is one of the top Provence cities to visit.
-Aix is the quintessential Provencal city, with a unique blend of history, balmy weather, and elegance.
-The tree-lined boulevards, Roman monuments, and ornate fountains of this city are a Provence must-see, and the city has a wonderful warmth that’s characteristic of Southern France.
+Aix-en-Provence is the quintessential Provençal city, with a unique blend of history, balmy weather, and elegance.
+The tree-lined boulevards, Roman monuments, and ornate fountains of this city are a must-see in Provence, and the city has a wonderful warmth that’s characteristic of Southern France.

-There are numerous tourist attractions in Aix-en-Provence, and also welcoming cafés and a lively atmosphere.
+Aix-en-Provence has numerous tourist attractions, welcoming cafes, some of the best markets in Provence, and a lively atmosphere.
 While you’re there, make sure you check out Les Deux Garçons, once a favorite hangout of Picasso and Edith Piaf, the architectural marvel that is Cathédrale Saint-Sauveur, Cézanne’s workshop, and Musée Granet, where you can see fine arts created by the greatest masters in history.

 TIP: Explore the famous markets of Aix-en-Provence with this Aix-en-Provence Market Tour